Browse by topic:

 With the onset of COVID-19 some employees, now working remotely, opted to move out of large urban metros areas into smaller towns.
 This migration led to a financial impact in both areas.
 How did these small towns address a large and unplanned demand for service?
 What was the impact on tax revenues, property values, and the economy?
-Speakers will also explore what this means for those areas if the trend continues.
-Going forward, all finance officers can learn form these experiences and help you be better prepared for the next large change in your community.
+Speakers will explore what this means for those areas if the trend continues.
+Going forward, all finance officers can learn from these experiences and how to better prepare for the next large change in their communities.

 Sessions for Wednesday, July 14

 Rethinking Police Budgeting: Practical Approaches for a Better Community